Call Frontpoint

 Frontpoint Hub

 If displaying your hub isn’t your thing, it’s easy to hide it away as well.
-The thing is, the keypad is completely separate, so you don’t the hub to give commands.
+The thing is, the keypad is completely separate, so you don’t need the hub to give commands.
 For that matter, you can control the whole thing through a mobile device if you’ve installed the app.
 As long as the hub is in a spot where it gets good Wi-Fi and cellular connections and it can communicate with your sensors, you’re golden.

 No matter where you put the hub, though, you’ll be pleased to know that Frontpoint’s “Crash and Smash” protection ensures no one can take out your security by crashing or smashing your hub.
 Any time anyone tampers with the device, the unit alerts the monitoring center.
 That kind of backup protection gave me even more confidence that Frontpoint would protect me no matter what.